SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Nonetheless, characters should keep in mind that tactics might suggest a theoretically optimum solution, but the execution might not come off as well as planned.
-Tactics diﬃculties should be based on various factors of complexity within a battle: how many units are involved, the setting (empty space, asteroid ﬁeld, planetary terrain), and the difference in training and equipment between units (battleships versus in-system defenders; trained mercenaries versus primitive natives; space military versus experienced rebels).
+Tactics difficulties should be based on various factors of complexity within a battle: how many units are involved, the setting (empty space, asteroid ﬁeld, planetary terrain), and the difference in training and equipment between units (battleships versus in-system defenders; trained mercenaries versus primitive natives; space military versus experienced rebels).